-Suppose the founder(s) of an LLC is an individual, and both the director and the founder(s) are in Armenia.
-In that case, they can quickly establish an LLC at the Agency by simply visiting it with their passports (verified translation) and answering the simple questions of the Agency employee.
-The Agency employee shall create and provide a standard (pre-approved) template package (only in Armenian) to the applicants.
-The company is registered in less than half an hour without any costs.
+If the founder(s) of an LLC is an individual, and both the director and the founder(s) are in Armenia, the establishment process is relatively quick.
+They can simply visit the Agency with their passports (and verified translations if applicable) and answer basic questions from an Agency employee.
+The employee will provide a standard, preapproved template package (in Armenian), and the company can be registered in under half an hour, free of charge.